Zoran Lončar (footballer)

-Zoran Lončar (Зоран Лончар; born 13 December 1966) is a Serbian former footballer who played as a striker.
+Zoran Lončar (Зоран Лончар; born 13 December 1966) is a Serbian football manager and former player.

 Club career

 Lončar made his senior debut with OFK Beograd during the 1984–85 Yugoslav Second League, as the club earned promotion to the Yugoslav First League.
 He amassed a total of 168 appearances and scored 68 goals for the side in the nation's top two leagues combined over the course of eight seasons.
-In the summer of 1992, following the breakup of Yugoslavia, Lončar moved to Greece and signed with Aris Thessaloniki.
+In the summer of 1992, following the breakup of Yugoslavia, Lončar moved to Greece and signed with Aris.
 He spent the next four years with the club, making 99 appearances and scoring 35 goals in the top flight of Greek football.
-In the summer of 1997, Lončar returned to OFK Beograd and spent two more seasons with the Romantičari.
+In the summer of 1997, Lončar returned to OFK Beograd, spending two more seasons with the Romantičari.

 International career

 Between 1984 and 1985, Lončar represented Yugoslavia during the 1986 UEFA European Under-18 Championship qualifying, making two appearances as a substitute.